Immersive gaming by way of uncomfortable environments

 A partial list of moddable games in which the temperature of the environment could be an important factor:

-A simple version of this concept could be implemented with a mod plus a USB-controlled power strip.
+A simple version of this concept could be implemented with a mod plus a USB-controlled power strip, as suggested in Figure 5.

 space-heater